philrz/super/book/src/super-sql/expressions/functions.md

 either a [built-in function](../functions/intro.md) or a [declared function](../declarations/functions.md) that is in scope.

+>[!NOTE]
-> _Many languages form function references simply by referring to their name
+> Many languages form function references simply by referring to their name
 > without the need for a special symbol like`&`.
 However, an ambiguity arises
-> here between a field reference, which is not declared, and a function name._
+> here between a field reference, which is not declared, and a function name.

 For example,
 ```